 Does your business website have a blog?
 If your answer is no, you are missing out on one of the best and most affordable business tools available.
-There are probably as many personal reasons for blogging as there are bloggers on the internet, but when it comes to business blogging there are some sound business reasons for blogging.
+There are as many personal reasons for blogging as there are bloggers on the internet, but when it comes to business blogging there are some sound business reasons for blogging.

 There are few businesses today that will not benefit in some way from a web presence.
-Multiple surveys and studies now show that your customers are looking online for the goods and services they need even when it’s a local need.
+Multiple surveys and studies show that your customers are looking online for the goods and services they need even when it’s a local need.
 It’s not the phone book or the newspaper people turn to first to find a business, it’s the internet.
 If your business isn’t there, your business might not be here a few years from now.

 Claiming your piece of internet real estate doesn’t have to be difficult or costly.
 Establishing a web presence is as easy as choosing a domain name and setting up a WordPress website for your business.

 Many businesses use direct mail, newsletters and telemarketing to market themselves and let potential customers know about current and upcoming offerings and specials.
 These methods can be expensive, time consuming and, sometimes even detrimental to business growth.
 What if there was a way to regularly market to your customers at a mutually convenient time with little or no expense?

-And for just a few dollars more each month, you can use an email marketing manager like Aweber or MailChimp to deliver each blog post directly into your customers’ inboxes where they can easily read and share it with their networks.
+And for just a few dollars more each month, you can use an email marketing manager like Mailerlite or Mailchimp to deliver each blog post directly into your customers’ inboxes where they can easily read and share it with their networks.
 A blog gives your business reach to an unlimited number of potential customers who may find you through web searches, sharing from friends and social media sites.
 Your blog marketing is limited only by your imagination and your creativity.

 Bonus: Your Competition Has a Blog